 The culture of Ladakh is fascinating, intoxicating and charming which may offer us.
 A short plan concerning the individuals of the place, their fashion and their beliefs.
 The Culture of Ladakh is sort of almost like the Tibetan culture.

 The foremost well-liked cuisines of Ladakh, largely of Tibetan origin, are Thukpa and Tsampo.
-The national dress of Ladakh is Goncha, that is extremely effective to shield them from the tough and extreme cold.
+The national dress of Ladakh is Goncha, which is extremely effective to shield them from the tough and extreme cold.

-The foremost glorious costume is that the head-dress or the Perak. spiritual mask dances plays a very important part of Ladakh’s cultural life.
+The foremost glorious costume is that the head-dress or the Perak. spiritual mask dances play a very important part of Ladakh’s cultural life.
 Ladakh may be a non-secular and non-secular place.
 The Ladakh may be a place that has no match.

 The approach to a Buddhist Village invariably marked by ‘Mani’ walls, which ling chest-high structures faced with engraved stones bearing the Mantra “Om Mane Padme Hum” and by ‘Chorten’, commemorative cairns, like stone pepper-posts.